 Hercules in the Haunted World (1961)

-Christopher Lee and Reg Park star in Mario Bava's entertaining horror themed Peplum.
-Fantoma/Image USA R0 DVD.
+Christopher Lee and Reg Park star in Mario Bava's entertaining, hellbound Peplum.
+Fantoma/Image USA R0 DVD

 The Film

 Italian cinema moves in popular waves; after the sucess of Hercules (1958) and Hercules Unchained (1959), the peplum became the popular genre and for four years the majority of Italian cinematic output comprised bulky heros fighting evil.
-Having already helped shoot several of the genre's earliest entries, and made a big splash with his directoral debut Black Sunday (1960), Mario Bava was the obvious choice to helm this horror themed peplum,
+Having already helped shoot several of the genre's earliest entries and making a big splash with his directoral debut Black Sunday (1960), Mario Bava was the obvious choice to helm this horror tinged peplum.

 Hercules (Reg Park) is due to marry Princess Deianira, and travels to Ecalia to find her.
 However, on arrival he discovers that she is very ill and seems to be possessed.
 The sinister King Licos (Christopher Lee) seems to be responsible, making deals with the Gods of Darkness.
 Seeking help from his father, Zeus, Hercules learns of a stone held within Hades that has the power to free Deianira from the curse.
 With his friend Thesus, they down head into hell itself to save the day....

-The story behind Hercules in the Haunted World is a pretty standard Peplum plot - Hercules travels around, finds a problem, learns of the 'impossible' challenges needed to solve the problem, sets out to do them all and save the day - references to Greek mythology abound, including links to Homer's Odyssey, and plenty of name dropping.
-The script includes plenty of chances to show off Hercules' strength, although there are not many fight scenes here and the focus is more on Hercules having to solve problems - although don't expect too many clever twists.
-The pacing is good, the film moving without many problems, although presumably due to the low budget, the climax battle is rather anti-climactic.
-The most annoying aspect of the film is Hercules' comic relief side-kick, who can become rather grating at times (a common genre problem) and has the worst ending line in movie history.
+Co-written by Bava and the Peplum regular Duccio Tessari, the story behind Hercules in the Haunted World is a pretty standard Peplum plot - Hercules travels around, finds a problem, learns of the 'impossible' challenges needed to solve the problem, sets out to do them all and save the day - references to Greek mythology abound, including links to Homer's Odyssey and plenty of name dropping.
+The script includes the usual array of chances to show off Hercules' strength, although there are not many fight scenes here and the focus is more on Hercules having to solve problems.

-Despite the rather typical storyline and a very low budget, Hercules in the Haunted World stands out as one of the best films in the genre thanks to the highly impressive direction from Mario Bava.
+This film and its potentially daft premise really works, thanks to the highly impressive direction from Mario Bava.
 For the most-part he abstains from the exteriors that take up most of these films, with almost all the action taking place on sets - this allows Bava much greater control over the atmosphere.
 Lit with red and green, the sets are dark and mysterious, and particularly in the Hades sequence give the film a very other-worldly feel.
-The music is light and typical of the genre, and fits very well.
+The music is light and typical of the genre and fits very well.

-Reg park played five Herculean characters in an all too brief career - a three time Mr Universe he even more heavily built than genre regulars Alan Steel and Steve Reeves and his acting is surprisingly convincing.
+Reg park played five Herculean characters in an all too brief career - a three time Mr Universe, he is even more heavily built than genre icon Steve Reeves and his acting is surprisingly convincing.
 Christopher Lee had risen to quick horror movie fame with a quartet of Hammer Horror pictures and in 1961 had moved to work in Europe, his villanous reputation is played up well here and he gives a typically strong performance.
-The rest of the cast, including the beautiful Ida Galli (Django Shoots First (1966)), a very buff George Ardisson (Grand Canyon Massacre (1965)) and a young Rosabela Neri (Lady Frankenstein (1972)), look fine in their roles.
+The rest of the cast, including the beautiful Ida Galli (Django Shoots First (1966)), a very buff George Ardisson (Grand Canyon Massacre (1965)) and a young Rosabela Neri (Lady Frankenstein (1972)) look fine in their roles.

-These days the Peplum films are often overlooked as pure trash cinema, and especially in the English dub, Hercules in the Haunted World is a pretty daft film with some silly comedy - but with its very impressive direction and a good cast it is certainly a genre highlight and a good entertaining watch.
-A must see for all Peplum and Bava fans, and a great starting place for newcomers to both.
+These days the Peplum films are often overlooked as pure trash cinema and especially in the English dub, Hercules in the Haunted World is a pretty bizarre film with some silly comedy - but with its very impressive direction, a unique setting and a good cast it is certainly a genre highlight and an entertaining watch.
+A must see for all Peplum and Bava fans and a great starting place for newcomers to both.

 In Brief